 Don’t like broccoli?
-Stop steaming it and start broiling it with oil and garlic.
+Stop steaming it and start boiling it with oil and garlic.
 Tired of plain chicken or beef?
 Add some salsa, hot sauce, or spicy mustard.
-Smother your vegetables in herbed Greek yogurt sauce and Parmesan.
+Smother your vegetables in herbed Greek yoghurt sauce and Parmesan.

 Search up some recipes online, get fresh ingredients, and get cooking.
 You will quickly find that your temptations become fewer and farther between when you have healthier and tastier alternatives available.